Water Your New Plants: The Proper Way

 Water During Planting

-Water new plants as soon as you get them in the ground in order to help get them off to a good start.
+Give your new plants water as soon as you get them in the ground in order to help get them off to a good start.
 During the first week, your new plants will likely need a “daily drink” to perform their best.
 Continue to think about watering deeply during this time to push that root growth.

 When to Back Off Daily Watering

-As your plants become more established, the amount of water that they’ll need going forward will depend on the plant type.
+As your flora become more established, the amount of nutrients that they’ll need going forward will depend on the plant type.
 However, assuming that they’re receiving ample rainfall, you may be able to move away from daily watering once plants have become established.

 Of course, it really does come down to the type of plants you’ve purchased.